-Although a GAAR was enacted in the UK for the first time in 2013, it may be some time before the UK courts are asked to make sense of it.
+Although a GAAR was enacted in the UK for the first time in 2013, the UK courts have not yet been asked to make sense of it.
 One reason for this is that, before invoking the GAAR, HMRC must ask an independent advisory panel (the GAAR Panel) for its opinion as to whether the GAAR should apply (though it can use a GAAR Panel opinion in one case to counteract "equivalent arrangements" used by other taxpayers).
 The GAAR Panel opinions to date have all been in HMRC's favour.
-The other reason is the massive financial deterrent to challenging HMRC's application of the GAAR.
+Another reason is the massive financial deterrent to challenging HMRC's application of the GAAR.
 If the GAAR applies, HMRC can counteract the tax advantage by the making of "just and reasonable" adjustments.
-Taxpayers who enter into arrangements that are counteracted by the GAAR are liable to a penalty of 60% of the counteracted tax unless they "correct" their tax position before the arrangements are referred to the GAAR Panel.
+Taxpayers who enter into arrangements on or after 15 September 2016 that are counteracted by the GAAR are liable to a penalty of 60% of the counteracted tax unless they "correct" their tax position before the arrangements are referred to the GAAR Panel.